Aloshi/dukglue/README.md

 TODO
 ====

-* Add helpers for calling script functions and handling the values that come out

-* write a C++ wrapper for duk_context that has member functions that forward to the dukglue_* functions
+* Make better organized documentation

-* write a tutorial on how to add custom value types
+* Write a tutorial on how to add custom value types

 http://aloshi.com